 If you’ve made it this far you’re probably wondering why so many bloggers recommend Bluehost.

 Bluehost offers a higher affiliate commission than any other web host.
 In fact, they typically offer DOUBLE what other web hosts offer.

 Most hosting companies pay their affiliates in the ballpark of $50 per referral.
 That’s pretty big money.

 Bluehost, however, offers their top grossing affiliates around $100, and possibly more, per referral.
+In fact, after I posted this review, Bluehost reached out to me and offered $130 per referral.
 That’s an incredible amount of money!

 EIG is the reason Bluehost sucks

 From what I’m told, Bluehost actually used to be a pretty good web host.
 Then in late 2010, they were bought by Endurance International Group (EIG), which is a conglomerate that goes around buying up lots of web hosting companies.
 Those web hosting companies continue to exist but their service typically suffers from that point forward.
 EIG currently owns 80+ web hosting companies, and personally, I’d recommend staying away from all of them.

 Note: Whenever I talk to people about EIG-owned companies, I inevitably hear that they’ve had a great experience with Bluehost/ HostGator/ A Small Orange, etc. I think it is absolutely awesome if you have had no issues and I wouldn’t recommend that you switch hosts if you are happy!
 However, if you are a new blogger trying to find the best web host for WordPress, then I recommend saving yourself future headaches and going with a company that’s not on the list above.

 Lest you think I’m just bitter about my own poor service there are plenty of others who concur that Bluehost sucks.
 Here are some other Bluehost reviews: